-Our program for ages 18 months to 2.5 years focuses on providing a social and friendly environment where children learn according to the Montessori principle of using a child’s own curiosity to guide his or her learning.
+Our program for ages 14 to 35 months focuses on providing a social and friendly environment where children learn according to the Montessori principle of using a child’s own curiosity to guide his or her learning.

-Children are divided into age groups (16 months, 2 years, 2.5 years) or can work together depending on the activities.
-It’s guaranteed that the child will have an interesting, enjoyable, and productive day.
+Children are divided into the following age groups in separate classrooms: 14 to 24 months, and 24 to 35 months.
+It is guaranteed that the child will have an interesting, enjoyable, and productive day.